unahouExosite/docs/rpc/README.md

  ]}
 ```

-`"auth"` provides the authentication for the procedures listed in "calls", and can take several forms:
+`"auth"` provides the authentication for the procedures listed in `"calls"`, and can take several forms:

-* `{"cik": CIK}` authenticates as the Client identified by the given CIK.
+* `{"cik": CIK}` authenticates as the client identified by the given CIK.
-* `{"cik": CIK, "client_id": RID}` authenticates as the given Client if the CIK identifies an ancestor of the given Client.
+* `{"cik": CIK, "client_id": RID}` authenticates as the given client if the CIK identifies an ancestor of the given client.
-* `{"cik": CIK, "resource_id": RID}` authenticate as the Owner of the given Resource if the CIK identifies as an ancestor of the given Resource.
+* `{"cik": CIK, "resource_id": RID}` authenticate as the owner of the given resource if the CIK identifies as an ancestor of the given resource.

 `"id"` is a unique identifier for the call, and may be a number or a string of up to 40 characters.
 A matching ID is returned in the response.
 If `"id"` is omitted for a particular call, no response will be returned.
 If `"id"` is omitted for all calls in `"calls"`, no response will be given for the entire request message.

-`"procedure"` and `"arguments"` are specific to individual procedures and are documented below.
+`"procedure"` and `"arguments"` are specific to individual procedures and are documented [below](#procedures).

 ### Response JSON

-If the call succeeds, the body of the response is a JSON list of responses to the calls made in the request:
+The response body is always JSON, but its format varies based on error handling conditions.
+If a call succeeds, the body of the response is a JSON list of responses to the calls made in the request:

 ```
 [{"id": 0,